benhoyt/benhoyt.github.com/writings/how-to-make-a-hash-table.md

 <h1>{{ page.title }}</h1>
 <p class="subtitle">March 2021</p>

+**WORK-IN-PROGRESS DRAFT**

 <!--
 TODO:
 - shrink horizontal spacing on tables?
-- point to Go benhoyt/counter? avoids memory allocation boilerplate
-- benchmarks for linear vs binary search vs hash?
-- update code snippets from samples/
+- ensure code snippets are up to date
+- stats: average probe length, etc
 -->

-> Summary: An explanation of how to make a simple hash table data structure, with code examples in the C programming language.
-My goal is to show that hash tables are awesome, and (simple ones) are simple to build.
+> Summary: An explanation of how to make a simple hash table data structure using the C programming language.
+My goal is to show that hash tables -- apart from being a great data structure -- are simple to build from scratch.

-Recently I [compared](/writings/count-words/) a simple program that counts word frequencies across various languages, and one of the things that came up was how C doesn't have a hash table data structure in its standard library.
+Recently I wrote an [article that compared](/writings/count-words/) a simple program that counts word frequencies across various languages, and one of the things that came up was how C doesn't have a hash table data structure in its standard library.

 There are many things you can do when you realize this: use linear search, use binary search, grab someone else's hash table implementation, or write your own hash table.
+Or switch to a richer language.
 We're going to take a quick look at linear and binary search, and then learn how to write our own hash table.
+This is often necessary in C, but it can also be useful if you need a custom hash table when using another language.

 ## Linear search

 The simplest option is to use [linear search](https://en.wikipedia.org/wiki/Linear_search) to scan through an array.
-This is actually not a bad strategy if you've only got a few items (less than about 30 (TODO)), and it allows you to append to the end of the array.
-With this approach you're searching an average of N/2 items.
+This is actually not a bad strategy if you've only got a few items -- in my [simple tests](https://github.com/benhoyt/ht/blob/master/samples/perflbh.c) it's faster than a hash table lookup up to about 7 items (but unless your program is very performance-sensitive, it's probably fine up to 20 or 30 items).
+Linear search also allows you to append new items to the end of the array.
+With this type of search you're comparing an average of N/2 items.

 Let's say you're searching for the key `bob` in the following array (each item is a key string with an associated integer value):